EpsiPository/TexTran/README.md

 ## Usage

-Just define your classes in the definition files, and build the solution.
+Just define classes in the definition files, and build the solution.

 ### Entity example